Stay Healthy on the Road

 Tips for an Illness-Free Vacation

-Your quest for adventure and your personal health need not be in conflict.
-This checklist will help ensure that wellness and wanderlust go hand-in-hand on your next vacation.
+Your quest for adventure and your personal health don't need to be in conflict.
+This checklist will help ensure that wellness and wanderlust go hand in hand on your next vacation.

-1. Check with the Center for Disease Control and Prevention for health warnings and information about the area where you'll be traveling.
+1. Check with the Centers for Disease Control and Prevention for health warnings and information about the area where you'll be traveling.

 2. Make an appointment for any vaccinations well in advance of departure.
-This allows your physician to monitor possible allergic reactions and time to recover from any soreness, fever or fatigue.
+This allows your physician to monitor possible allergic reactions and gives you time to recover from any soreness, fever or fatigue.

 3. Make sure all your prescriptions are up to date.
 If you can, acquire original prescriptions or explanatory notes from the doctors who gave them to you and keep them in the same container.
-Some countries question prescription medications at the border and you want to have proof that your medications are medically necessary.
+Some countries question prescription drugs at the border, and you want to have proof that yours are medically necessary.

 4. If you are going on a physically strenuous vacation, make sure your body is up to it.
-Go to your local gym and get in shape months before leaving -- not weeks.
-Get a fitness checkup from your personal physician and a green light for the activities planned, even if your tour operator or travel planner does not require it.
+Go to your local gym and get in shape months before leaving — not weeks.
+Have your personal physician give you a fitness checkup and get the green light for the activities you have planned, even if your tour operator or travel planner does not require it.

 5. When planning your trip with your physician, be fully up front with him or her.
 For instance, if you have a family history of mental illness, your doctor may recommend against taking certain anti-malarial medications.

 6. Don't ignore dental health.
-"If you can't find potable water with which to brush your teeth in flight or on the road, at least floss," says New York dentist, Dr. Michael Margolis.
+"If you can't find potable water with which to brush your teeth in flight or on the road, at least floss," says New York dentist Michael Margolis.
 Make sure your crowns and dental work are secure.
-Easily available dental services in developing countries may not be up to standard.
+Dental services in developing countries may not be up to standard.